No products in the cart.

 Soundproofing with Household Items

-Bookcases: Using furniture to actually reflect sound is a last resort.
-This is because the wall needed to be completely covered to offer any noticeable reduction.
+Using furniture to actually reflect sound is a last resort.
+This is because the wall would need to be completely covered to offer any noticeable reduction.
 Even small gaps along the sides or bottom will allow the same amount of sound to transfer through a wall.
 However, using a floor-to-ceiling book case that offers complete coverage may reduce sound transmission by several decibels.

-Together, these simple tips can hopefully give you the quiet environment that you have always wanted.
+Together, these tips can hopefully give you the quiet environment that you have always wanted.